sdavides/AqaraPOST-Homeassistant/README.md

 Palette "node-red-contrib-config" for NodeRed

-Access internet from HomeAssistant (for aqara URL https)
+Access internet from HomeAssistant server (for aqara URL https)

 ---